jesusdz/Tools/README.md

 ## tools.h

-In `tools.h` one can find macros, types, and functions for the following stuff:
+In `tools.h` one can find utility macros, types, and functions to help with the following stuff:

 * Platform identification
 * Assertions, debugging, errors, logging